 “I will keep my expenses low and make more money!” you say.

 You may … but this is all easier said than done.
 Practicing law is a completely different exercise than running a business.
-Running a business requires you watch money all the time and make a series of “daily” strategic decisions about the best places to deploy your resources so that you make money and do not lose money.
-It requires that you have first-rate customer service and do other things very well to succeed.
+Running a business requires you to watch the money all the time and make a series of “daily” strategic decisions about the best places to deploy your resources so that you make money and do not lose it.
+Running a business requires that you have first-rate customer service and do other things very well to succeed.
 It is nearly impossible to succeed when you do not know how to operate a business well.

-About half of his clients agreed and he ended up getting a series of retainers totaling $1,000,000 for the year and thought he was doing extremely well for himself.
-However, after one year he lost almost all of his clients—for whatever reason, he was not servicing them in the same way and they were not as happy, he did not know how to operate a business and made mistakes, his clients wanted the name of a larger law firm and so forth.
-Unable to pay his bills, he ended up becoming a “financial advisor”—essentially, a stockbroker.
-Incredibly, just a few years after being a highly paid and respected partner in a major American law firm, he was approaching his old clients “hat in hand” asking them if they were interested in purchasing the latest hot stock, or mutual fund.
+About half of his clients agreed and he ended up getting a series of retainers totaling $1,000,000 for the year and thought he was doing extremely well.
+However, after one year he lost almost all of his clients.
+For whatever reason, he was not servicing them in the same way and they were not as happy, he did not know how to operate a business and made mistakes, his clients wanted the name of a larger law firm, and so forth.
+Unable to pay his bills, he ended up becoming a “financial adviser," essentially, a stockbroker.
+Incredibly, just a few years after being a highly paid and respected partner in a major American law firm, he was approaching his old clients “hat in hand” asking them if they were interested in purchasing the latest hot stock or mutual fund.

 This cautionary tale—and I have several of them—should show you that running a business is far different than working inside of a law firm or succeeding there.
 Even if success is realistic, it is not easy for even the most talented of attorneys.